Ian W. Mokuruk

 Ian accepts files out of most judicial points in the province and travels northern Saskatchewan’s court points on a regular basis.
 In addition to his busy court schedule, Ian also accepts some court appointed work to provide representation to individuals who meet the financial and other criteria for court appointed counsel.
-Ian is an active member of the Saskatoon Criminal Defence Lawyers’ Association, a volunteer with Pro Bono Law Saskatchewan and he teaches a session of the bar admissions course each year on provincial court proceedings and criminal law.
+Ian is an active member of the Saskatoon Criminal Defence Lawyers’ Association and he teaches a session of the bar admissions course each year on provincial court proceedings and criminal law.

 Sheri L. Woods